danmacklin/erlang_cep/README.md

 A Feed is a stream of json encoded data (other formats are possible, but might need some more testing in this version).

 A Window is an in-memory data storage abstraction.
-Each window has a Row Function, Reduce Function and associated configuration that can be implemented in javascript or erlang.
+Each window has a Row Function, Reduce Function and associated configuration.
+Functions can be implemented in javascript or erlang.

 A Row Function is a filter.
 Data is added to the window if it passes the filter.

 A Reduce Function is a data aggregator.
-It aggregates data when a CEP rule fires (for example averaging data or performing output formatting).
+It aggregates data when a CEP rule fires.

+Interested processes subscribe to a window, and are notified when a CEP rule fires.

 A good example is a Stock Market Feed with a time based window.
 The window is programmed to fire when three trades with the symbol GOOG and a volume of 100 shares or more make it into the window.
 When the window fires the Reduce Function runs and averages the sale prices.
-Finally the publish and subscribe mechanism distributes the average price and stock symbol to interested processes.
+The average sale price is distributed to interested processes via publish and subscribe.

 ##Query Types